google/guava/README.md

 </dependency>
 ```

-To add a dependency using Gradle:
+->To add a dependency using Gradle:

 ```gradle
 dependencies {